GRIS-UdeM/StructGRIS/README.md

   <img width="450" alt="SAT logo" src="https://github.com/user-attachments/assets/4cd12fd2-1bab-4139-95a2-73bbfadde332">
 </p>

-This repository contains all the audio algorithms related to spatialization in the GRIS workflow.
+This repository contains all the custom structures used by the GRIS tools.

 AlgoGRIS is currently developed at the
 [Groupe de Recherche en Immersion Spatiale (GRIS)](https://gris.musique.umontreal.ca/)